SC

 How Overhead Rate Works

 The overhead rate — also called the burden rate — tells you how much indirect cost to attach to each unit of your allocation base.
 Indirect costs are expenses that keep your business running but cannot be traced directly to a single product or job.
 Examples include rent, utilities, insurance, depreciation, and management salaries.
+Many of these are fixed costs that stay the same regardless of output — use a fixed cost calculator to separate and total them before entering your overhead figure here.

 By spreading those costs across your allocation base (such as direct labor hours or machine hours), you make sure every product or project carries a fair share of overhead.
 Without this, you could easily underprice jobs or miss the true cost of running your operation.